ArctosDB/documentation-wiki/_documentation/container.markdown

     2. User-defined containers are whatever someone says they are – tubes, tube positions in freezer boxes, boxes, shelves, ranges, buildings, institutions, etc.
--   All containers have exactly one "parent" container, but may hold more than one "child"
+-   All containers have zero or one parent container (the model is a hierarchy)

 That is the functional model in its entirety. **Physical catalog record parts** ARE containers, and they can be put into other containers, which are arbitrary curatorial declarations hopefully arranged in some useful fashion, such as bones in boxes on shelves. **Barcodes** (2D codes, RFID, etc.) are reliable machine-readable proxies for container_id.
-**Labels** (text) are less reliable human-readable proxies for container_id.

 Dimensions, container_type, procedures to disallow infinite recursion, etc. – everything else about the model – are